Mont Saint-Michel

 It is thought to have been made by monks in the region, and records the events of the Battle of Hastings on October 14th, 1066 with a little bit of artistic license.

-Fantastic animals, magnificent ships and dragoons of troops under Viking, Norman and Saxon standards do battle, each stitch vivid with the feats that saw William vanquish Harold, another pretender to the English throne, and add ‘Conqueror’ to his moniker.
+Fantastic animals, magnificent ships and dragoons of troops under Viking, Norman and Saxon standards battle, each stitch vivid with the feats of William, thereafter aptly called “the Conqueror” for his victory over Harold, another contender to the English Throne.

 Bayeux